Spare Parts Inventory Management Is a Complex Topic

 - PPE (personal protective equipment): masks, gloves, suit, etc.

-- Spare parts that have been deleted but remained in the ERP database
+- Parts that have been deleted but remained in the ERP database

 - Electrical equipment